University Administration Building, Rooms 201 & 252

 A: Once we have processed your offer, we will send a financial aid notification to your UTA email account directing you to log on to your MyMav Student Homepage to accept or decline your offers.

 Please review your financial aid notification carefully to review all of the terms and conditions of your offer and to ensure your aid is offered correctly to the semesters for which your plan to enroll.

 Q: Why was I not offered a grant?

-To qualify to receive the Federal Pell Grant, students must be working towards their first bachelor's degree and have an Expected Family Contribution (EFC) between $0 and $5,711.
+To qualify to receive the Federal Pell Grant, students must be working towards their first bachelor's degree and their eligibility is based on their Expected Family Contribution (EFC) number.
+For the 2022-2023 Aid Year a student must have an EFC between $0 and $6,206 to qualify.